bowers/bowers.github.io/_posts/2021-7-29-Spaceships-and-Horses.md

 ![SpaceX Rocket](https://techcrunch.com/wp-content/uploads/2019/09/SpaceX-Starship-Mk1-17.jpg?w=618&crop=1)

 Spaceships should be visionary, groundbreaking...and extremely rare.
 Spaceships fail a lot, but that's a feature, not a bug:  Building spaceships is about learning, not really about reaching the destination.
-Also, the technology and skills for building spaceships is spread very unequally.
+Also, the technology and skills for building spaceships are spread unequally around the IT industry.

 ![Horses](https://nypost.com/wp-content/uploads/sites/2/2019/05/wild-horses.jpg?quality=90&strip=all&w=618&h=410&crop=1)